Nada Yoga Teacher Training in Rishikesh, India

 Nada Yoga

-In this online Nada Yoga course, we will learn about nada yoga (the sacred sound) and its origin.
+In this Nada Yoga course, we will learn about nada yoga (the sacred sound) and its origin.
 Types of Nada Yoga.
 Is nada yoga practical or just philosophy.
 How does it affect your body and mind?
 What is the connection between Nada Yoga and Indian Music?
 Mantras and Nada Yoga.
 How to use nada yoga for healing.
 And much more as you will see below.

 Sanskrit and Mantra Chanting